Where the word REALTORS® is used in this Code and Preamble, it shall be deemed to include REALTOR-ASSOCIATE®s.

 REALTORS® shall not use information obtained from listing brokers through offers to cooperate made through multiple listing services or through other offers of cooperation to refer listing brokers’ clients to other brokers or to create buyer/tenant relationships with listing brokers’ clients, unless such use is authorized by listing brokers.
 (Amended 1/02)

 Signs giving notice of property for sale, rent, lease, or exchange shall not be placed on property without consent of the seller/landlord.
 (Amended 1/93)

-In the event of contractual disputes or specific non-contractual disputes as defined in Standard of Practice 17-4 between REALTORS? (principals) associated with different firms, arising out of their relationship as REALTORS?, the REALTORS? shall mediate the dispute if the Board requires its members to mediate.
-If the dispute is not resolved through mediation, or if mediation is not required, REALTORS? shall submit the dispute to arbitration in accordance with the policies of their Board rather than litigate the matter.
+In the event of contractual disputes or specific non-contractual disputes as defined in Standard of Practice 17-4 between REALTORS® (principals) associated with different firms, arising out of their relationship as REALTORS®, the REALTORS® shall mediate the dispute if the Board requires its members to mediate.
+If the dispute is not resolved through mediation, or if mediation is not required, REALTORS® shall submit the dispute to arbitration in accordance with the policies of the Board rather than litigate the matter.

-The obligation to participate in mediation or arbitration contemplated by this Article includes the obligation of REALTORS? (principals) to cause their firms to mediate or arbitrate and be bound by any resulting agreement or award.
+The obligation to participate in mediation and arbitration contemplated by this Article includes the obligation of REALTORS® (principals) to cause their firms to mediate and arbitrate and be bound by any resulting agreement or award.
 (Amended 1/12)

 Specific non-contractual disputes that are subject to arbitration pursuant to Article 17 are: